mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Create request and refresh callbacks that return valid credentials
 that will not expire soon.
 #.
 Create a client with the callbacks and an event listener capable
-of listening for SASL commands.
+of listening for sensitive commands.
 #.
 Perform a find operation.
 #.
 Assert that the refresh callback has not been called.
 #.
 Force a reauthenication using a ``failCommand`` of the form: